 I often drop my kids off for school and daycare in the morning.
 It gives me a little more time with them, and being in management now means I have more control over my schedule than my wife, which makes it easier.
 Lately, I’ve often also been dropping the neighbor’s daughter as well – let’s call her A. A is besties with my kids and it’s an easy thing I can do to help out a neighbor I like.
 She’s always well behaved and easy to have along, but lately my five year old son has gotten particularly amped up and crazy when she’s around.
 He has a… pretty gigantic baby crush on her.
 It’s cute.
 Mostly.
 What’s less cute is all the crazy that goes with being a five year old who is desperate to attract A’s attention.

 After I dropped the girls off and on the way to my son’s preschool this morning, I had a conversation with him about his behavior.
 I told him he needed to stop yelling and getting in trouble and doing things to pester his friend.
-We talked about how A really doesn’t like people yelling around her and it makes her uncomfortable, and about how his failure to listen means yelling is sometimes the only way I can get through to him.
+We talked about how A really doesn’t like people yelling around her and it makes her uncomfortable, and about him yelling means other people have to yell to be heard.
 I asked him how he thought that made her feel.
 He realized his mistake and said “bad” as his little face crumpled.
 He was sad.
 I told him I love him and it’s ok, but an opportunity to learn.
 We sat in silence for a moment.

 He got very thoughtful and asked “so how do I get girls to like me?“

 Oooooh boy….
 I should have been prepared for this one, but I wasn’t.
 I told him I’d think about it as we drove along and listened to music.